What is a guaranteed minimum pension (GMP)?

 What is a contracted-out salary-related (COSR) scheme?

-A contracted-out salary-related (COSR) scheme is a defined benefit schemes that contracted out of SERPS (later called the State Second Pension) before 2016.
+A contracted-out salary-related (COSR) scheme is a defined benefit scheme that contracted out of SERPS (later called the state second pension) before 2016.

-Note that not all COSR schemes offer a GMP, as this only applies to memberships between the dates of 1978 and 1997.
+Note that not all COSR schemes offer a GMP, as this only applies to memberships between 1978 and 1997.

-If the scheme passed the test, it was allowed to be contracted out.
+If the scheme passed the test, it was allowed to be contracted out, and a GMP was not required.

 When will I get my GMP?